koding/koding/docs/docs/creating-an-aws-stack/index.md

 10. Click on **Build Stack** to start building your Stack

-    > You can have multiple saved credentials to use within a team, the Credentials tab in your Build stack modal allows you to chose the one you want to use with this stack template.
+    > You can have multiple saved credentials to use within a team, the Credentials tab in your Build stack modal allows you to choose the one you want to use with this stack template.

     ![Build Stack Credentials][11]